-Specifically, we could see a solution to the problem of agency - where an insurer looks after customers' money on their behalf.
+Specifically, we could see a solution to the problem of agency—where an insurer looks after customers' money on their behalf.
 We also saw the opportunity to make significant cost savings compared to the traditional insurance model.
-Furthermore, as we’re already in the UK, we have the perfect base to build out this concept due to the existing law around mutuality.
+As we’re already in the UK, we have the perfect base to build out this concept due to the existing law around mutuality.

-The aim is to provide our members with more simple, transparent, accessible and cheaper financial protection against their risks.
+The aim is to provide our members with more simple, transparent, accessible, and affordable financial protection against their risks.

 Nexus Mutual is a decentralised alternative to insurance.
-We’ve used blockchain technology to create a mutual (a risk sharing pool) to return the power of insurance to the people.
+We’ve used blockchain technology to create a risk sharing pool in the form of a mutual to return the power of insurance to the people.
 The platform is built on the Ethereum public chain.
-It allows anyone to become a member and buy cover.
-It replaces the idea of a traditional insurance company, because it is wholly owned by the members.
+It allows anyone to become a member and purchase cover.
+It replaces the idea of a traditional insurance company because it is wholly owned by the members.
 The model encourages engagement as members will get economic incentives for participating in Risk Assessment, Claims Assessment and Governance.

 Withdrawals from the custodian are halted for more than 90 days.